Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   </li>
 </ul>
 <p>
-  <span>By using log levels "info" and above it should be clear what the dev was doing with the SDK and what was the call order. </span><span>"Debug" and above should give us a good enough look into the SDK's internal state and a good overview of it's configuration.</span>
+  By using log levels "info" and above it should be clear what the dev was doing with the SDK and what was the call order.
+"Debug" and above should give us a good enough look into the SDK's internal state and a good overview of it's configuration.
 </p>
 <p>
-  <span>Platforms that don't have explicit log levels should print them manually at the start of the log in square brackets.
-Either of these variants currently seem fine (as long as it's consistent for the SDK)</span>
+  Platforms that don't have explicit log levels should print them manually at the start of the log in square brackets.
+Either of these variants currently seem fine (as long as it's consistent for the SDK)
 </p>
 <ul class="p-rich_text_list p-rich_text_list__bullet" data-stringify-type="unordered-list" data-indent="0">
   <li>[ERROR], [WARNING], [INFO], [DEBUG], [VERBOSE]</li>